Wedding Photography Terms & Conditions

 Delivery of the final images:

-Digital images will only be supplied in high resolution jpeg format.
+Digital images will only be supplied in high-resolution jpeg format to the size of 10"x8".
 The Photographer will endeavour to supply the Client's images fully edited and unwatermarked to them within three weeks of their wedding day.
 Unlike, many photographers, the Photographer will not be placing any restrictions on the non-commercial printing of their photos within the initial cost of the package, leaving the Client free if they so wish to create and purchase prints separately (although these can be purchased from Shiralee Swan Photography for an additional charge).

 Your images will be uploaded to a proofing site which will be made available via a link both on my website and via email.
 The proofing site will be available online for around 6 months after your Wedding day and will contain your final edited images.
 The site can be shared with friends and family who will have the opportunity to view and purchase images from the site.
 Clients may use the site to pick favourite images for their album if it is part of the package.
 Please be aware that once the gallery is taken offline all saved favourites will be deleted.